 Ideally, the source videos will span the full range of coding difficulty of the target application.
 Video scenes with low coding complexity are easy to film and are thus readily available.
 Video scenes with high coding complexity are important, yet can be tricky to obtain.
 A well-designed experiment will contain videos with various coding complexities (high, medium and low).
 Coding complexity plays a crucial role in determining the amount of video compression that is possible and, consequently, the level of impairment that is suffered when the scene is transmitted over a fixed-rate digital transmission service channel.

 Coding complexity is mainly impacted by two parameters: spatial information (detail) and temporal information (motion).
 Spatial information increases with the detail or sharpness visible within each frame, e.g., from high contrast edges, fine detail and textures.
 A video with low spatial information will have large areas with identical pixel values.
 Temporal information increases in proportion to individual pixels that change value from one frame or field to the next.
 Temporal information does not correspond to moving objects, but rather changing pixels.
 For example, a black rectangle sliding across a plain white background has high temporal information at the leading and trailing edge of the rectangle and no temporal information elsewhere.
 [ITU-R BT.1788] contains simple metrics to estimate spatial information and temporal information.

+See Clause 7.8 for metrics that estimate spatial information and temporal information.

-6.2.3 Subject matter
+7.2.3 Subject matter